graphdeeplearning/benchmarking-gnns/docs/08_leaderboards.md

 # Leaderboards

 The leaderboard includes the best performing GNN models on each datasets, _in order_, with their scores and the number of trainable parameters.
 The **small** parameter models have 100k trainable parameters and the **large** parameter models have 500k trainable parameters.
-For each dataset, the GNN model with the best performance score is is highlighted as **bold**.

 ## 1. PATTERN - Node Classification

-### 1.a Models with small configs, _i.e._ 100k trainable parameters
+**Models with small configs, _i.e._ 100k trainable parameters**

 |Rank|Model | #Params | Test Acc  &plusmn; s.d. | Paper |
 |----| ---------- |------------:| :--------:|:-------:|